Hate Crew Deathroll

-Hate Crew Deathroll is the fourth studio album by the Finnish melodic death metal band Children of Bodom, released in 2003 under the Century Media label.
-And this is also the final Children of Bodom album to be recorded with all five original members as their original rhythm guitarist Alexander Kuoppala, would leave the band in 2003.
+Hate Crew Deathroll is the fourth studio album by Finnish melodic death metal band Children of Bodom, released in 2003 under the Century Media label.
+It is the final Children of Bodom album to be recorded with all five original members, as their original rhythm guitarist, Alexander Kuoppala, would leave the band in 2003.
 It was successful both in Europe and the USA, which is demonstrated by the appearance of the "Needled 24/7" music video on MTV2's Headbangers Ball.
 "Needled 24/7" also featured on the heavy metal documentary Metal: A Headbanger's Journey and the 2012 horror comedy video game Lollipop Chainsaw.

 The track "Angels Don't Kill" was included on the soundtrack of the 2009 video game Brütal Legend and the track "Hate Crew Deathroll" was included in the 2007 skateboarding video game Skate.

 Name

-Alexi Laiho had the letters COBHC (Children of Bodom Hate Crew) tattooed on his left hand fingers.
+Since the release of the album, the term Hate Crew has been used to refer to both the devoted fanbase of the band and the band members themselves.
+Alexi Laiho had the letters "COBHC", an acronym for Children of Bodom Hate Crew, tattooed on his left hand fingers.